 Sending out a resume with a sloppy cover is almost like showing up for an interview in a ripped or wrinkled shirt, and skipping the step altogether is almost like showing up without a shirt.
 A well-written cover letter helps to make a good first impression on the hiring manager, so learning how to write a cover letter is a critical skill to learn.

-Using one of LiveCareer’s cover letter templates is an easy way to get the format right.
-You just fill in the information that’s specific to your qualifications and to the job you’re trying to get.
+Using a cover letter template is an easy way to get the format right.
+You just fill in the information that's specific to your qualifications and to the job you're trying to get.
 It saves you time and ensures that you include all the required information.